chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/io-operations/pipelines/pipereader.md

 }
 ```

-# Cancellation with PipeReader
+# cancellation with pipereader
 `PipeReader.ReadAsync` accepts a `CancellationToken`.
 However, `PipeReader.CancelPendingRead` cancels the current read operation without throwing
 an exception.
 It causes the current or next call to `ReadAsync` to return a `ReadResult` with `IsCanceled` set to `true`. to This approach may be favorable in some cases.

-# Common Problems with PipeReader
+# common problems with pipereader
 See [this page](https://learn.microsoft.com/en-us/dotnet/standard/io/pipelines#pipereader-common-problems) for more information.